csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

 #### Frontend (members: )

+  For the frontend, we divided our project tasks by function similarity, for example, meetings and avatar/rehab recording page have relatively similar function and are likely to use similar tools for development, so these tasks are paired up together.
+After dividing all tasks into groups, we assess each members' interest in them, and assign the task either to one member for normoal task or a pair of members for harder tasks.

+  After the draft development, we meet up again and discuss the difficulties we are facing and try to help each other for the occuring problems or bugs.
+At the same time, we also inform each other with bugs we have found on their own part that needs to be fixed.

+  On the second revision, we start to test out these functionalities that are developed, this help us to find issues that are not thought of by ourselves.

+  At the end, we set all the css styling to unify the look of our webpage and deploy the website to cloud.

  * Be concise, yet precise.
 For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
 Who reviews the pull-requests?
 Who is responsible for merging them? etc.
  * If applicable, specify any naming conventions or standards you decide to adopt.
  * Describe your overall deployment process from writing code to viewing a live application